Why Do Australian Shepherds Have Blue Eyes? The Science & Meaning

 Are Blue Eyes a Sign of Bad Health?

 Blue eyes on their own are not a sign of poor health.
-However, blue eyes may stem from the Merle gene which is linked to genetic health issues like deafness.
+However, blue eyes may stem from the Merle gene which is linked to genetic health issues.
 So, is this something you should be worried about?

 If an Aussie carries the Merle gene, they may carry a single or double allele (i.e. one or two copies of the Merle gene).
 The presence of the Merle gene can lead to blue eyes, even if only a single allele is present.
 It’s a dominant gene.